AzizAlherz/AzizAlherz.github.io/_pages/about.md

 * We also leverage **machine learning and neural networks** to rapidly screen vast chemical spaces and predict key material properties, drastically reducing the time required for discovery.

-This integrated computational toolkit allows us to tackle complex problems across the energy landscape—from designing selective molecular catalysts to engineering high-capacity energy storage materials—and to rationally design them from first principles.
+This integrated computational toolkit allows us to tackle complex problems across the energy landscape, from designing selective molecular catalysts to engineering high-capacity energy storage materials, and to rationally design them from first principles.

 ---
 <div style="text-align:center; margin-top:40px; margin-bottom:20px;">